Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Change in the Type of Frames

 Your new frames can also alter the way things appear to you, even if your prescription hasn’t changed.
-For instance, trading narrow, rectangular frames like The Larkin for a pair of cat-eyes like The Ella will likely mean a period of adjustment as your eyes get used to the new curvatures in the latter.
+For instance, trading narrow, rectangular frames like The Larkin for a pair of cat-eyes like The Ella will likely take a period of time to adjust as your eyes get used to the new curvatures in the latter.

 Changing the color or print of your glasses frames can affect your vision too.
 Case in point: If you’ve previously had solid black frames, switching to colored prints or metallic paints may mean your eyes need some time to adjust to the bright shades and light reflection (in the case of the metallic hues).